 The existence of the Mandate creates uncertainty regarding the mining industry in Ecuador.
-However, to date, the company's discussions with the MMP and legal counsel have not resulted in a determination of any material impairment in the carrying value of the company's concessions as a result of the Mandate becoming law.
+However, to date, the company's discussions with the MMP, the President's office and legal counsel have not resulted in a determination of any material impairment in the carrying value of the company's concessions as a result of the Mandate becoming law.